davidjohnwoolf/nokkr/README.md

 # nokkr

-### A door to door sales and dealer management platform
+### A door to door sales CRM and dealer management platform